Volcanex/planning-benchmarks/readme.md

 ## Methodology

 I used Anthropic's Claude 3.7 Sonnet in conjunction with the filesystem MCP protocol to help rapidly prototype and debug to benchmark and visualize the results of different heuristics on PDDLs.
 I provided high-level guidence, ajusted paramters and made key edits however the majority of this code is AI written.
+AI-Assistance was only used for this repositiory and not for any of the corresponding paper.

 ## Repo Structure